singhals163/Operating_System/study_material/concurrency.md

 See the man
 page for details on other usages of semaphores (namely, how they can be used to synchronize access across different processes)
+<br> If pshared is nonzero, then the semaphore is shared between
+       processes, and should be located in a region of shared memory (see shm_open(3), mmap(2), and shmget(2)).
+(Since a child created by fork(2) inherits its parent's memory mappings, it can also access the semaphore.)
+Any process that can access the shared memory region can operate on the semaphore using sem_post(3), sem_wait(3), and so on
 - definitions of sem_wait and sem_post

         int sem_wait(sem_t *s) {